jncraton/matrix-optimization/readme.md

 Matrix Optimization
 ===================

-This project provide a matrix additional and matrix multiplication subroutines.
+This project provides a matrix addition and matrix multiplication subroutine.
 These subroutines are currently suboptimal.

 Matrix Addition
 ---------------